CE-Programming/toolchain/docs/static/contributing.rst

 -----------------------

 Pull Requests (PRs) should branch from git :code:`master`.
-Before creating a PR, it is a good idea to get some feedback either from IRC or by creating a relevant issue.
+Before creating a PR, it may be a good idea to get some feedback from IRC/Discord first.
 This will increase the chances of your PR being merged in a timely fashion.
 Please do not make large PRs; it is better to make smaller changes in different PRs.